AlexsLemonade/OpenScPCA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 _In this section, tell reviewers what kind of feedback you are looking for._
 _This information will help guide their review._

+#### What are the computational requirements to be able to run the code in this PR?

+_This information will help reviews run the code during review, if applicable._

 #### Are there particularly areas you'd like reviewers to have a close look at?